-Last Thursday, I spent a solid half hour explaining the intricacies of how we helped one organization execute a lead-nurturing campaign that generated $4.9 million in additional sales pipeline growth in eight months.
-Look for the replay of this MarketingExperiments webclinic later this week.
+Last Thursday, I spent a solid half hour explaining the intricacies of how we helped one organization execute a lead-nurturing campaign that generated $4.9 million in new sales pipeline growth in eight months.
+Look for the replay of this MarketingExperiments webinar later this week.

-At the webclinic’s conclusion I was asked, “What’s the quickest, cheapest way to implement lead nurturing?”
+I was asked by an attendee, “What’s the quickest, cheapest way to implement lead nurturing?”

 I get that question all too often.
 So I thought I’d use this platform to share my barest-bones lead-nurturing strategy.
 I’ll do my best to resist the urge to elaborate.
 Volumes could be written about each bullet point.
 In fact, they have been.

-- Set up your nurturing database.
-Include all of the people you could potentially sell to: people you’ve met at trade shows, who have spoken with your sales team, who have responded to your website, etc.
+Include all of the people you could potentially sell to people you’ve met at trade shows, who have spoken with your sales team, who have responded to your website, etc.

 Lead nurturing can be executed without expensive marketing automation tools; there are plenty of simple, low-cost platforms to start off with.
 You can create databases in Excel and run mail merges from Microsoft Outlook.

-I hope this quick-and-dirty rundown of lead-nurturing execution is helpful.
-If you want more details, look for the webclinic posting later this week.
+I hope this quick-and-simple rundown of lead-nurturing execution is helpful.
+If you want more details, look for the web clinic posting later this week.
 Check out my free eBook, too.

 Related article: Lead Nurturing is Walking the Buying Path with Your Customers